aleph2c/miros/doc/setting_up_rabbit_mq.rst

 do this:

 .. code-block:: python

+  > mkdir ~/.ssh
   > cd ~/.ssh
   > sudo ssh-keygen

-When you see option to enter a passphrase, just hit enter.
+When you see an option to enter a passphrase, just hit enter.

 Now that you have a public and private key, you want to concatenate your ``authorized_keys`` file with your public key: